 This article was written in July of 2014.
-Unfortunate, Castle Heights playground was dismantled in 2015 due to safety concerns by the community.
+Unfortunately, Castle Heights playground was dismantled in 2015 due to safety concerns by the community.
 We have a few alternativies.

 Off the beaten path, with just a small sign to identify it, is a hidden kingdom.
 A hidden kingdom that is ruled by one or many different monarchies depending on the time of day.
 While these monarchies could be in constant civil war, most often they live in peace together.
 In the same kingdom.